Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Lenz's Law.md

 **What happens when we drop a magnet through a pipe?** - What happens when we drop a magnet through a pipe?
 Experiment with dropping them through perspex and metal pipes and see if there's any differences.

-Last initially checked on 2024-02-15 by Peter Methley (pm631@cam.ac.uk) and double-checked on
+Last initially checked on 2024-02-15 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2024-02-15 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->